For the complete documentation index, see llms.txt.

 - State Vector: Spacecraft position and velocity at a specific epoch (Cartesian coordinates)

-- Keplerian Elements (Optional): Alternative orbital element representation (semi-major axis, eccentricity, inclination, etc.)
+- Keplerian Elements (Optional): Supplementary orbital element representation (semi-major axis, eccentricity, inclination, etc.) that accompanies the state vector

 - Spacecraft Parameters (Optional): Physical properties for orbit propagation (mass, drag coefficient, solar radiation pressure)

-- Maneuver Parameters (Optional): Single impulsive maneuver definition with delta-V components
+- Maneuver Parameters (Optional): One or more maneuvers (impulsive or finite), each with delta-V components

 Spacecraft Physical Parameters

-- SOLAR_RAD_AREA: Effective area for solar radiation pressure (m²)
+- SOLAR_RAD_AREA: Cross-sectional area for solar radiation pressure (m²)

 - SOLAR_RAD_COEFF: Solar radiation pressure coefficient

-- DRAG_AREA: Effective area for atmospheric drag (m²)
+- DRAG_AREA: Cross-sectional area for atmospheric drag (m²)

 - DRAG_COEFF: Atmospheric drag coefficient